 TechFinancials is listed on London’s small-cap AIM market with a market capitalization $7.6m and 2017 revenue of $13m.

-The company owns 2% of the recently launched CEDEX blockchain platform for diamond.
+The company owns 2% of the recently launched CEDEX blockchain platform for diamonds.
 It has an option to acquire a further 90% of the CEDEX holding company.
 Cedex conducted an ICO in March raising more than $20m at the time.

 Although TechFinancials is London-listed, it’s incorporated in the British Virgin Islands and its main country of operation is Cyprus with an Israeli leadership team.